nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 Since anonymous memory mappings are not backed by a file and are always zero-initialized, they are ideal for programs that implement their own memory allocation strategies—such as Go—rather than relying on the operating system's default allocators like `malloc` and `free`.
 This allows greater control over memory management, enabling features like custom allocators or garbage collection tailored to the runtime's needs.

+Linux provides the [`mmap`](https://man7.org/linux/man-pages/man2/mmap.2.html) system call to create a new memory mapping in the virtual address space of a process.
+The parameter most worth mentioning is `addr`, which specifies the preferred starting address of the mapping.
+If `addr` is set to `NULL`, the kernel automatically selects a suitable address.
+If a non-`NULL` value is provided, the kernel treats it as a hint and attempts to place the mapping near that address, rounding as needed to the nearest page boundary.
+In all cases, the kernel ensures that the chosen address does not conflict with existing mappings.

 ## References